Numerical Optimization of Planar Nozzle Shapes for Fused Deposition Modeling: Simulation Model

-The governing equations for the two material models employed in this study are presented in the following section.
-Both models are formulated on the basis of the steady, incompressible Navier–Stokes equations.
+The governing equations for the viscoelastic model employed in this study are presented in this section.
+The model is formulated on the basis of the steady, incompressible Navier–Stokes equations.
+The polymer is assumed to be already fully melted and at working temperature.
 For a spatial domain $\Omega$, the governing equations of momentum and mass conservation are expressed as: